halojoy/QuickCommunity/README.md

 ## QuickCommunity forum
-Quick and fast forum programmed in PHP and using SQL with PDO
+Quick Community is a forum programmed in PHP and using SQL with PDO

 ### Basic Forum functionalities
 1. Register as user